Some Ideas to Share

 Bullion coins describe contemporary precious metal coins minted by official agencies for investment purposes.
-Historically, most currencies were in the form of bullion coins, silver and gold being the most common metals.
+Historically, most currencies were in bullion coins, silver and gold being the most common metals.
 Some bullion coins have been used as currency throughout the 20th century.
 Modern bullion coins generally do not enter common circulation despite having legal tender status and nominal face value.
-Some modern bullion coins, such as the platinum, gold and silver American eagles, are produced as both business strike and collectible proof and uncirculated versions.
+Some modern bullion coins, such as the platinum, gold, and silver American eagles, are produced as business strike and collectible proof and uncirculated versions.
 Collectible versions are often sold at a significant premium over their actual bullion value, usually based on rarity and condition.

 Some of the More Famous U. S. Zodiac Bullion Sets...

 Probably one of the best marketed and available zodiac series are those of the Franklin Mint.
 Shortly after the Franklin Mint was founded in 1965, they hired Gilroy Roberts away from the U.S. Mint in Philadelphia to design a set of zodiac medals.
 These were originally issued in 1968-70 as medals, charms, pendants, earrings, key chains, tie tacks, and cufflinks.
 The most common medals are 39mm, but the Franklin Mint also produced 32mm medals in 1968 and a series of 13mm medals in 1970.
 All have a very artistic image of the zodiac sign with the Latin name around the edge in widely spaced in capital letters and the distinctive GR monogram below.
 The sigil is worked into the main design.